TOP

 Inclusive and Equal Employment

-THSRC continues to attract a diverse range of professional talent, adhering to the principle of "the right person for the right job" as the core concept for recruitment, appointment, and remuneration design.
+THSRC continues to attract a diverse range of professional talent, adhering to the principle of “the right person for the right job” as the core concept for recruitment, appointment, and remuneration design.
 The Company actively seeks to enhance workforce diversity and does not discriminate based on race, color, religion, gender, or nationality in talent selection.
 THSRC complies with relevant domestic laws, such as the Labor Standards Act, the Employment Service Act, and the Act of Gender Equality in Employment, when setting employee salaries, tenure, working conditions, and employment rights.
 This demonstrates THSRC's comprehensive and diverse employment system.
-The Company employs local talent, and 100% of senior management in its key operating locations in Taiwan are ROC nationals.
+The Company employs local talent, and 100% of senior management (supervisors at the department or office level and above, as well as those responsible for finance, accounting, internal audit, and corporate governance) in its key operating locations in Taiwan are ROC nationals.

 THSRC is committed to complying with regulations that support the employment and development of disadvantaged groups.
 Through various recruitment channels, we achieve the goal of diversifying our workforce.
 To this end, we have established a recruitment section on our website to hire staff with mental and physical disabilities based on job characteristics.
-In 2022, we employed 59 employees with disabilities, including 11 with severe disabilities, exceeding the legal requirement.
-Additionally, we recruited a total of 50 indigenous people.
+In 2024, we employed 43 employees with disabilities, including with severe disabilities.
+Additionally, we recruited a total of 55 indigenous people.
+Both exceeded the legal requirement.

 Notes:

-4. In 2022, no gig economy or part-time workers were employed.
+3. In 2024, no gig economy, part-time workers or non-employee workers (such as dispatched personnel) were employed.

-6. The calculation formula is the number of people in the particular group/Total labor force.
+4. The calculation formula is the number of people in the particular group / Total labor force.

-8. The calculation of data on employees with disabilities did not include employees on unpaid leave.
-In 2022, THSRC employed a total of 58 employees with disabilities, which was higher than the 1% employment requirement as stipulated in the prevailing regulations.
+5. The calculation of data on employees with disabilities did not include employees on unpaid leave.
+In 2024, THSRC employed a total of 43 employees with disabilities, including 9 with severe disabilities, which was higher than the 1% employment requirement as stipulated in the prevailing regulations.

 Notes: